mas-bandwidth/gafferongames/content/post/client_server_connection.md

         t = 10.3
         t = 10.4

-But if the packet containing state for time t = 10.0 is lost, under TCP we have to wait for it to be resent before we can access t = 10.1 and 10.2, even though they've already arrived.
-By the time the resent packet t = 10.0 arrives, we'd much rather have just skipped over t = 10.0 and be displaying something around 10.3 or 10.4, but TCP does not give us this option.
+But if the packet containing state for time t = 10.0 is lost, under TCP we must wait for it to be resent before we can access packets t = 10.1 and 10.2, even though they've already arrived.
+By the time the resent packet arrives, we'd much rather have just skipped over t = 10.0 and be displaying something around 10.3 or 10.4, but TCP does not give us this option.
 All data must be delivered reliably and in-order.
-It's not possible to skip over dropped data with TCP.
+It's simply not possible to skip over dropped data with TCP.

 This creates terrible problems for time critical data, leading to poor performance in situations where both packet loss and latency exist.

-If we want the best performance when sending time critical data over **The Internet**, it is necessary to build our own custom protocol over UDP.
-This is why virtually all action games and first person shooters are networked using UDP.
+If we want the best performance when sending time critical data over the internet, it is necessary to build our own custom protocol over UDP.
 UDP doesn't provide any ordering or reliability, so we are free to drop old packets and access the most recent state that we want.

 But using UDP comes at a cost.